What makes Nepal different than other countries

 Nepal Rich Cultural Heritage

 Nepal has a rich cultural heritage deeply rooted in Hinduism and Buddhism.
 The country is dotted with ancient temples, monasteries, and historical sites that reflect its spiritual and artistic traditions.
-The Kathmandu Valley, a UNESCO World Heritage site, contains seven monument zones with remarkable architectural and artistic treasures.
+The Kathmandu Valley, a UNESCO World Heritage Site, contains seven monument zones with remarkable architectural and artistic treasures.

 Religious Harmony